There’s just no way around it.

 A quick disclaimer

-Now, before I go any further, I’m going to assume you like your video(s).
+Now, before I go any further, I’m going to assume you like your videos.
 If you don’t, if you’re not proud of them, don’t display them.

 The One Video Every Company Needs

-If you can only afford one video, this is typically the one to produce.
-It shows people who you are and what you do.
-It’s the video that starts you down the path of earning that visitor’s trust.
+If you can only afford one video for your website, this is typically the one to produce.
+It shows people who you are, what you do, and why you do it.